NEU-DSG/word-vector-interface/README.md

+**NOTE: The official repository for the Word Vector Interface has _moved_ as of June 25th, 2021.
+Please update your bookmarks to <https://github.com/NEU-DSG/word-vector-interface>.**

+Creating a new GitHub repository allowed us to move word embedding models into [Git Large File Storage](https://git-lfs.github.com/).
+This reduces the size of the cloned repository, and allows us to version the models despite their large file size.
+GitHub does not currently allow public forks to use the LFS.

+---

 # Word Vector Interface

 This repository is the code base for the [Word Vector Interface](http://lab.wwp.northeastern.edu/tool/), a Shiny application for exploring word vector models.
 The app includes the models generated from the corpus of [Women Writers Online](https://wwp.northeastern.edu/wwo/).